 Changes in the tax and regulatory framework or in the operation of the asset could generate future additional decreases or increases in the recoverable amount of the investment.

-As of June 30, 2023, there is no information that would change this conclusion.
+As of September 30, 2023, no impairment has been identified on the investment in Anglo American Sur S.A.